dilyn-corner/KISS-kde/README.md

 # Things to be aware of

-1. Currently, no menus operate the way you might like them to.
-Right-clicking on the desktop or the panel open menus, certainly.
-But they don't actually do anything.
-Windows like `krunner` for instance are just empty.
-I'm not sure if they aren't rendering properly or if we're missing some sort of dependency, or maybe `gettext` is actually NOT an optional requirement in order to get these things working, but that is currently the #1 bug to solve.

-2. I have not opted to start `sddm` by default.
-Turning this repository into a full-fledged desktop is second on my list of things to do, right after I get menus working.
-I also plan on packaging launcher-alternatives, like `lightdm`.
+1. I have not opted to start `sddm` by default.
+Turning this repository into a full-fledged desktop is second on my list of things to do, I also plan on packaging launcher-alternatives, like `lightdm`.
 User choice, and all.

-3. This is very much in alpha.
+2. This is very much in alpha.
 I will keep this repository up-to-date as best I can, testing and building things as frequently as possible - it's a big project that requires a fair amount of maintenance.
 Luckily, I have the hard drive space and the free time.
 But I'm only one person; if you have a